colonelpanic8/okcupyd/README.md

 ### Fetchable

-Most of the collection objects that are returned from functions that make http requests to okcupid.com library are instances of
+Most of the collection objects that are returned from function invocations in the okcupyd library are instances of
 \~okcupyd.util.fetchable.Fetchable.
-In most cases, it is fine to treat these objects as though they are lists.
-It is possible to iterate over them, slice them and access them by index:
+In most cases, it is fine to treat these objects as though they are lists because they can be iterated over, sliced and accessed by index, just like lists:

 ``` {.sourceCode .python}
 for question in user.profile.questions: